California Real Estate Information

 How to Lock a Rate

-Once we have reviewed your online application and credit, you will be notified that you are free to lock.
+Once we have reviewed your application and your credit (this is important we need your signed authorization and application to review your credit), you will be notified that you are free to lock.

 Setting a Rate Target